juc023/Magmaw/README.md

 ## SDR Implementation
 <div align="center"> <img src="./SDR_setup.png" height=250> </div>

 The block diagram of our SDR implementation is presented in the above figure.
-We construct the legitimate transmitter, legitimate receiver, and adversarial transmitter following the above block diagram.
+Following the above block diagram, we construct the legitimate transmitter, legitimate receiver, and adversarial transmitter.

 We utilize [GNURadio software package](https://wiki.gnuradio.org/index.php/Tutorials) to control USRP SDRs.

-The above process is as follows.
+We follow the steps below.

 * We first store the symbols encoded by multimodal JSCC in a txt file.